VitoFe/Electric-Dark-Themes/README.md

 This theme comes with the following features:
 - Dark color scheme for a comfortable browsing experience in low light environments
-- Custom color scheme with electric purple accents for a pop of color
+- Custom color scheme with electric accents for a pop of color
-- Stylish tab line with electric purple color to easily identify the active tab
+- Stylish tab line with electric color to easily identify the active tab
 - Utilizes templates to produce a Chrome and Firefox theme using the same color scheme

 ## Contributing 🤝